nathanpeck/ecs-patterns-vitepress/pattern/amazon-ecs-feb-2023-roundup/index.md

 ---
-title: Amazon ECS February 2023 round up
+title: Amazon Elastic Container Service February 2023 round up
 description: >-
   The latest news and announcements about Amazon Elastic Container Service, for the month of February 2023
 image: cover.png